-The caveat to the sanctions above is subject to circumstances where the Councillor has acted outside of their role as a Councillor - in this case the Head of Paid Service may determine a course of action if appropriate, following consultation with the Chairman and Vice Chairman of the Standards Committee.
+The caveat to the sanctions above is subject to circumstances where the Councillor has acted outside of their role as a Councillor - in this case the Head of Paid Service may

+Comment [AT5]: Sanction set out as per Knowles on Local Authority Meetings.
+Require Council to give delegated powers to the Standards Committee to apply these determine a course of action if appropriate, following consultation with the Chairman and Vice Chairman of the Standards Committee.

-Article 7 - The Cabinet
+Article 7 - The Cabinet Executive (Cabinet)